 Comtan may increase the risk of strokes, heart attacks, and other potentially fatal cardiovascular problems more than Levodopa/Carbidopa does.
 The FDA is currently evaluating clinical data on this topic.

-Common side effects of Comtan include nausea, vomiting, diarrhea, constipation, dizziness, drowsiness, nervousness, headaches, confusion, memory problems, nightmares, problems sleeping, sweating, loss of appetite, or changes in the sense of taste.
+Common side effects of Comtan include changes in movement, nausea, diarrhea, and abdominal pain.
 Tell your doctor if these side effects become worse.
-In combination with Levodopa/Carbidopa, Comtan may cause your urine, sweat, or saliva to turn dark colors, which can stain clothes.
+In combination with levodopa/carbidopa, Comtan may cause your urine, sweat, or saliva to turn dark colors, which can stain clothes.